 The EOI Command mode is accessed by pressing the ESC key from the Frequency Command screen.

-The control settings of the EOI Command menu are effective for LCD EOI control only.
+With the exception of the VLP Control Enable/Disable, the control settings of the EOI Command menu are effective for EOI control only.

 The EOI Command mode provides quick access to the following menu parameters:

 Direction - Forward or Reverse.